 Plumbing and Wiring

 Plumbing and wiring are also essential parts of garage conversion.
-A lot of consideration goes into these parts of the conversion alone.
+These alone require a lot of consideration.

 For example, if the garage already has some wiring in the walls or ceiling, you may need to ignore them and install new power mains.
 This is because the old mains supply that caters to the other rooms may not be able to sustain an extra room.